FHA Streamline Refinance: How It Works, Rates, and Requirements

 FHA Cash-Out Refinance

-FHA guidelines for a cash-out refi require that you’ve lived in your home as your primary residence for at least the past year.
-You must also meet the standard FHA credit score requirement of 500, although most lenders require 600+.
+FHA guidelines require that you’ve lived in the home as your primary residence for at least the past year.
+The FHA’s minimum credit score for a cash-out refi is 500, though most lenders require higher.
 Refi.com requires a 620 minimum credit score for an FHA cash-out refinance.

 FHA Non-Streamline Refinance

-Like with the cash-out option, you do not need to be a current FHA loan holder to qualify for a non-streamline refinance, also known as an FHA rate-and-term refinance.
+Like the cash-out option, you do not need to be a current FHA loan holder to qualify for a non-streamline refinance, also known as an FHA rate-and-term refinance.

-You need to undergo a credit check and have your home appraised, but the FHA’s non-streamline refinance program doesn’t require you to meet the seasoning or net tangible benefit requirements of a streamline loan.
+You will need to undergo a credit check and have your home appraised, but the FHA’s non-streamline program doesn’t require you to meet the seasoning or net tangible benefit requirements of a streamline loan.

 Conventional Refinance